eiiot/openform/README.md

 ## `POST` method

 The `POST` method submits a response to the form.
-It takes a JSON object with the following schema:
+It takes a JSON object or form response with the following schema:

 ```
 {